LAION-AI/audio-dataset/data_preprocess/README.md

 The processed dataset contains only audio files and its labels.
 The audio is saved in `.flac` format with a sample rate of `48000`.
 The label of the audio, including captions/class labels/tags/metadata, are stored in a `.json` file with same filename as the `.flac` file.
-The file is renamed in processed dataset, and name format in precessed dataset is in number id (`1.wav`, `1.json`), to avoid parsing error in subsequent processing caused by file name.
+The file is renamed in processed dataset, and name format in processed dataset is in number id (`1.wav`, `1.json`), to avoid parsing error in subsequent processing caused by file name.

 ### Key of each type of label and its format